Louisiana Nurse Aide Registry

 - Take and pass the skills and knowledge tests in the competency examination program administered by Prometric.

-Nurse aide training programs in Louisiana entail a minimum of 80 hours, including 40 hours of clinical training and 40 hours of classroom education.
+Nurse aide programs in Louisiana entail a minimum of 80 hours, including 40 hours of clinical experience and 40 hours of classroom education.

 - Application to test